-4364 Traditional Music and Culture in Latin America (Cross-listed as MUS 4364)
+4364 Traditional Music and Culture in Latin America (Cross-listed as MUS 4364) See MUS 4364 for course information.

 4390 Advanced Reading and Research in Latin American Studies

 Advanced reading and research in Latin American studies.
 The content and methodology of this course should be approved by the Latin American Studies Committee.